Refer to the Setting Up and Getting Started guide.

 Test case: delete 0

-is larger than the list size)
+Other incorrect delete commands to try: delete, delete x (where x is larger than the list size)

 Expected: Similar to previous.

-Prerequisites: Execute some command that modifies any InternApplication
+Prerequisites: Execute some command that modifies any InternApplication - add, edit, note or delete,

-or modifies the list of internship applications - find
+or modifies the list of internship applications - find.

 Test case: undo

-, without any command being executed before the undo
+Test case: undo, without any command being executed before the undo

 LetsGetHired saves your data locally after any command you execute.